William Kingdon Clifford: Biography

-Born at Exeter, William Clifford showed great promise at school.
-He went on to King's College London (at age 15) and Trinity College, Cambridge, where he was elected fellow in 1868, after being second wrangler in 1867 and second Smith's prizeman.
-Being second was a fate he shared with others who became famous scientists, including William Thomson (Lord Kelvin) and James Clerk Maxwell.
+Born in Exeter, William Clifford was educated at Doctor Templeton's Academy on Bedford Circus and showed great promise at school.
+He went on to King's College London (at age 15) and Trinity College, Cambridge, where he was elected fellow in 1868, after being Second Wrangler in 1867 and second Smith's prizeman.
 In 1870, he was part of an expedition to Italy to observe the solar eclipse of 22 December 1870.
 During that voyage he survived a shipwreck along the Sicilian coast.

 In 1871, he was appointed professor of mathematics and mechanics at University College London, and in 1874 became a fellow of the Royal Society.
 He was also a member of the London Mathematical Society and the Metaphysical Society.

 Clifford married Lucy Lane on 7 April 1875, with whom he had two children.
 Clifford enjoyed entertaining children and wrote a collection of fairy stories, The Little People.